A butterfly

 As an educator on the front lines of so many failing systems, she discovered her rebellious spirit and a hunger for social change.
 Healing one’s self so that one may heal others and trusting intuition are at the core of her work.
 Through Radical Futures, she’s excited to push the boundaries of how a foundation typically behaves.

-She holds a MA in Educational Therapy, a California Special Education Teaching Credential from Holy Names University, and a Bachelors in Business Administration with English & Peace and Justice minors from the University of San Diego.
-Outside of work, Alexandria enjoys forest bathing, dance, walking her four dogs, and snuggling her two cats.
+She holds a MA in Educational Therapy, and a California Special Education Teaching Credential from Holy Names University; and, a Bachelors in Business Administration with English & Peace and Justice minors from the University of San Diego.
+Outside of work, Alexandria enjoys forest bathing, dance, walking her dogs, and snuggling her cats.

 kate pachak